VinceZK/Portal/README.md

 2. Create the database in MySQL(So far, only for MySQL 5.x):

    Copy file "MDB.sql" in the project root to your sql console and execute.
-   The script will create database "MDB" which contains all the tables and test data.
+   The script will create database "MDB" which contains all the tables and the data.

    Please also create a DB user 'nodejs' with password 'nodejs'.
    By default, Portal uses credential 'nodejs/nodejs' to connect MySql at port 3306.